fiererlab/dada2_ONT/dada2_tutorial_ONT.md

 Before running cutadapt, we will look at primer detection for the first couple samples, as a check.
 There may be some primers here; we will remove them below using cutadapt.
-If your first couple samples happen to be blanks, change the number to a real sample or look at multiple samples.
+Since there are only 8 samples in this tutorial we will check all 8.
+If you have a lot of samples, just check the first couple.
+If your first couple samples happen to be blanks, change the numbers to real samples.

 ``` r
 rbind(FWD.ForwardReads = sapply(FWD.orients, primerHits, fn = fnFs.filtN[[1]]),